jouni/j-elements/docs/pages/research/other.md

 ---
-title: Other theming issues
+title: Other Theming Issues
 layout: page
 eleventyNavigation:
   parent: Research
-  key: Other theming issues
+  key: Other Theming Issues
   order: 40
 ---

-## Visual style complexity
+## Visual Style Complexity
 The visual style of Lumo in particular can be complicated in some cases for not much benefit, aiming for visual flair at the cost of simplicity.

 <video src="/docs/assets/textfield-focus.mov" autoplay loop style="width:203px;"></video>